-Under section 11/Schedule 1 of the Act, the Authority may determine licence terms and conditions, including requiring a licensee to publish specified information in relation to its performance under a licence.
-In accordance with these powers, the Authority requires the holders of electricity distribution licences to report against the performance indicators identified in section 17.1 of the Electricity Compliance Reporting Manual (Reporting Manual).
+Under section 11/Schedule 1 of the Act, the Authority may determine licence terms and conditions, including requiring a licensee to provide to the Authority specified information in relation to the licence.
+In accordance with these powers, the Authority requires the holders of electricity distribution licences to report against the performance indicators identified in section 17.1 of the Electricity Compliance Reporting Manual, published by the Authority in March 2008.1 (Reporting Manual).
 The annual performance report for the year ending 30 June is to be provided to the Authority by 20 September.